Heat flow of harmonic maps into CAT($0$)-spaces: Introduction

-We now comment on the class of NPC spaces satisfying the assumption ${\bf (H)}$ and for which our Lipschitz regularity holds.
+{We now comment on important examples of CAT$(0)$ spaces.
 In the smooth case, classical examples of CAT(0) spaces are Riemannian symmetric spaces of non-compact type.
-In a singular setting, the class of targets for which we prove Lipschitz regularity covers basically the following two examples (see the classical book by Bridson and Haefliger \cite{bridson-haefliger} for more details on the geometric models):
+In a singular setting, the following structures are prominent examples (see the classical book by Bridson and Haefliger \cite{bridson-haefliger} for more details on the geometric models):

 \begin{itemize} \item Euclidean buildings as described in Gromov-Schoen \cite{GS} which are locally finite Riemannian simplicial complexes.
 Many important results on geometric rigidity have been considering such spaces (see also the works of Corlette, Daskalopoulos-Mese e.g. \cite{GS,corlette,DM1,DM2,DM3} and references therein). \item Homogeneous trees (also known as $\mathbb R$-trees).
 Those are discrete analogues of hyperbolic spaces (they are $0-$hyperbolic spaces in the sense of Gromov \cite{Gromov1987}).
 An homogeneous tree of degree $Q$ is an infinite connected graph with no loops, in which every vertex is adjoint to $Q$ other vertices (see Figure~\ref{fig:Tree}). \end{itemize}